 Are there any unauthorized dealers?

 Unfortunately, yes, there are some companies that do not purchase their Muramatsu inventory through the authorized channels.
-You can often detect an unauthorized company or agent, even when they claim to be authorized, if they do not display the authorized logo (see below), are selling new Muramatsu flutes on Ebay, tell you that you will have to wait for your flute, if they say that you do not have to worry about a factory warranty because their in-house repair staff (not trained at the Muramatsu factory) will provide service, if the flute is not stamped MA on the ribbing (applies to flutes made February 2002-present), or if they do not provide you with a case cover, maintenance guide, and certificate of authenticity (green card).
+You can often detect an unauthorized company or agent, even when they claim to be authorized, if they do not display the authorized logo (see below), are selling new Muramatsu flutes on Ebay, tell you that you will have to wait for your flute, if they say that you do not have to worry about a factory warranty because their in-house repair staff (not trained at the Muramatsu factory) will provide service, if the flute is not stamped MA on the ribbing (applies to flutes made February 2002-present), or if they do not provide you with a case cover, maintenance guide, and gold certificate of authenticity (green before 2020).
 Please look for the following logo for authorized Dealers:

 How does un-authorized affect me?

 Your flute may be pitched sharp for this market, the spring tension may be different, the cut may be different.
 Customs and duties may not have been paid on these flutes or may have been falsified with customs, you may not receive a paid invoice, appraisal, nor factory warranty from the seller.
 You may not receive all the items that come with a new flute such as a case cover, etc. We have seen unintentional damage to Muramatsu flutes when service technicians are not trained in proper Muramatsu flute service, and we have seen examples of irreparable damage.
 Your flute may be subject to a repair surcharge if previous work has been performed by a Repair Technician that is not Authorized by Muramatsu America and has led to damage or work that must be repaired.
 Repair Techs who have not completed our training and authorization do NOT have access to Muramatsu parts for flutes made after 1995 and may use parts not specific to or appropriate for Muramatsu flutes.

 What’s the big deal about authorized importing?